Launching RC gliders

 Discus Launched Gliders (DLGs) are a newer breed of rc glider, designed with a particular launch method in mind.

-A short pin through one wingtip is held by the pilot, who then spins around 360 degrees before flinging the glider upwards - in the same way a discus is thrown in the athletic field event.
-The centrifugal force produced by the pre-launch spin is enough to launch the glider to a surprising height, and the design characteristics of DLGs are such that the aircraft naturally goes into a steep climb immediately after launch.
+A short pin through one wingtip is gripped between index and middle fingers, and then the pilot spins around 360 degrees before flinging the glider upwards - in a similar way to a discus being thrown in the athletic field event.
+The centrifugal force produced by the pre-launch spin is enough to launch the glider to a surprising height, and the design characteristics of DLGs are such that the aircraft naturally goes in to a steep climb immediately after launch.

 The good thing with this form of glider launching is that you don't have to be strong, because the power comes from the technique.